Learn what will be expected of payment service providers and how the Bank will supervise them under the Retail Payment Activities Act.

 - a loan company that is provincially regulated

 - Activities excluded under the RPAA include:

-- transactions using automatic teller machines
+- transactions using automatic banking machines

 - internal transactions among affiliated entities

 Process for registration